equinor/radix-public-site/public-site/docs/src/start/radix-concepts/index.md

 If a component's `publicPort` is defined, endpoints are made available on the public Internet for each environment the component is deployed to.
 This allows connections via HTTPS into Radix, which are routed internally to an HTTP endpoint on the component.
 The domain name for the public endpoint is auto-generated from the component, environment, and application names: `https://[component]-[application]-[environment].[cluster-name].radix.equinor.com`.

-> The `[cluster-name]` part of the domain refers to the current Radix cluster.
-This should become a static name in the future.
+> The `[cluster-name]` does not exists for Radix Platform cluster for publicly available link when dnsAppAlias is used.

 Components can further be configured independently on each environment.
 Besides [environment variables](#environment-variable) and [secrets](#secret), a component can have different resource usage and monitoring settings.